Fear Fair (Seymour, IN)

 We were in and out of Fear Fair within 23 minutes.
 Tickets are $25 per person and the Extra Fear Admission is the same price.
 The Slash Pass Upgrade to skip the line is an additional $10.
 The closer it gets to Halloween, the more crowded many haunts get.
 We highly recommend the Slash Pass Upgrade on busy nights.
 If you don’t want to deal with big crowds then visit Fear Fair on a Thursday or Sunday where the crowds are sometimes dead, no pun intended.

 Kids Trick or Treat takes place on October 29th from 7-9pm.
 Blackout takes place on November 2nd and 3rd.
-Fear Fair’s popular Christmas event called Krampus: A Haunted Christmas takes place on December 7th and 8th.
+Fear Fair’s Christmas event called A Creepy Christmas takes place on December 7th and 8th.
 There’s a merchandise building with Fear Fair Apparel and more.
 There are various photo-op opportunities and a Last Ride Motion Simulation Ride.
 You’ll feel like you’re being transported to the cemetery and buried alive as you lay in a casket.
 Don’t forget to pick up your photo that was taken earlier.

 Fear Fair always brings something new to the table and creates a detailed experience that you won’t soon forget.
 This is a fun haunt with a variety of scares and great special effects.